CompEpigen/DecompPipeline/vignettes/DeconvolutionProtocol.md

 1. If R is not yet installed, follow the instructions at https://cran.r-project.org/.
 Create a working directory on a filesystem partition with sufficient storage capacity.
 Throughout the analysis, ~20-30 Gb of free storage will be required.
 Be sure that all the files are downloaded into this working directory and that the code is executed within the directory.

-2. To execute the protocol described here, several R-packages (*RnBeads*, *DecompPipeline*, *MeDeCom*, and *FactorViz*) are required.
+2a. **Linux** To execute the protocol described here, several R-packages (*RnBeads*, *DecompPipeline*, *MeDeCom*, and *FactorViz*) are required.
 First, you should have a recent R version installed and all your packages updated.
 The installation of the software is appliable for most *Linux distributions* directly through R, while for *MacOS* the binary release of *MeDeCom* https://github.com/lutsik/MeDeCom/releases/download/v0.3.0/MeDeCom_0.3.0.tgz should be used.
-The protocol is also available as a Docker container https://hub.docker.com/r/mscherer/medecom, which is the only option for Windows operating systems.
+The protocol is also available as a Docker container https://hub.docker.com/r/mscherer/medecom, which is currently the only option for Windows operating systems.
 For the remainder of this protocol, we assume a common Linux distribution as the operating system.

 ```r